Maud Martha: Plot

 The novel opens with a description of Maud Martha at age seven: a dark-skinned African American girl who loves flowers.
 She loves flowers because they prove to her that something ordinary can be beautiful too.
-These early vignettes introduce Maud's family: Her father, Abraham.
-Her mother, Belva.
-Her sister Helen and her brother Harry.
+These early vignettes introduce Maud's family: Her father, Abraham, her mother, Belva, her sister Helen, and her brother Harry.
 The family is scraping by financially, and an early chapter shows a moment where they could lose their home if their father doesn't get approved for a homeowner's loan.
 Despite the family's struggles, Maud still views her father as a good provider for the family.
 On the other hand, her sister Helen does not find her father to be a good provider; despite this, she is still his favorite child.
 Maud is jealous of Helen because of the attention she receives and her lighter skin tone.

 Helen constantly teases Maud about not being able to find a boyfriend because of the books she reads.
 Despite this, Maud develops a short relationship with a boy named Russell before she meets Paul Phillips.
 Paul is a light-skinned man whom Maud eventually ends up marrying.
-Paul assures Maud that will live a swanky lifestyle; that they will entertain guests and dress well.
+Paul assures Maud that they will live a swanky lifestyle; that they will entertain guests and dress well.
 These promises never come true as Paul constantly disappoints Maud in their marriage as a provider and romantic partner.

 There are moments of happiness in their marriage, such as a date they go on to a playhouse.
 On this date, they're the only colored people in the theatre, but other than some odd looks, they manage to have a great time.
 Another moment where things are looking up in their relationship is when Paul gets an invitation to the Foxy Cats Club.
 This invitation, Paul thinks, is proof that he will climb the social ladder.
 But it only ends up causing Maud to feel insecure because of his dancing with a woman at one of the clubs' social events and a rejection from the Foxy Cats.
 Following this, Maud has a child with Paul, whom they name Paulette.
 This child causes Maud to further pressure Paul to provide for their family, but he ends up losing his job.
 Because of this, Maud has to get a job as a housekeeper.
 The job ends up having a racist work environment which causes her to walk away.
-Another moment of racism Maud experiences is when she takes her daughter to the mall to see Santa Claus.
-There her daughter does not receive the same treatment as the white children, and Maud struggles to explain to her daughter without making her lose her innocence.
-The novel ends with Maud's optimistic view of the future, feeling thankful for the life she has, her brother coming back from the war, and the expectation of her next child.
+A heartbreaking incident of racism occurs when Maud takes her young daughter Paulette to visit a department store Santa Claus.
+As they wait in line, they both observe how Santa interacts warmly with each child.
+However, when Paulette has her turn, he is cold and rude to her.
+Maud realizes painfully that her innocent daughter will soon learn about racism.
+The novel ends with Maud's ever hopeful view of the future, feeling thankful for the life she has, her brother coming back from the war, and the expectation of her next child.